RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 - APOLAR ............... allow only canonical non polar amino acids (ACFGILMPVWY)

+- PROPERTY <property> .. disallow any residue type that lacks the given property

 - NOTAA \<list of AAs\> .. disallow only the specified amino acids ( use one letter codes, undelimited like ACFYRT )

 - PIKAA \<list of AAs\> .. allow only the specified amino acids ( use one letter codes, undelimited like ACFYRT )